Spherically symmetric Einstein-scalar-field equations for wave-like decaying null infinity

 \eeQ The nontrivial Christoffel symbols

 The nontrivial components of the Riemann curvature tensors

 The nontrivial components of the Ricci curvature tensors

 { {\it Acknowledgement.
-The authors would like to thank Qing Han, Shiwu Yang and Pin Yu for some valuable suggestions.
+The authors would like to thank Qing Han, Shiwu Yang and Pin Yu, as well as referees for some valuable suggestions.
 This work is supported by Chinese NSF grants 11571345, 11731001, the special foundations for Guangxi Ba Gui Scholars and Junwu Scholars of Guangxi University.}}